MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/setup.md

    ![s1)](media/s1.png "s1")

-4. Give the Organization a name and an initial domain name.
+4. Give the organization a name and an initial domain name.

 5. Select __Create__.
 You may need to wait several minutes before the __Success__ message appears.

-6. Select the __Click here to manage your new directory__ link.
+6. Select __Click here to manage your new directory__.

 ## Add an admin user